Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Message Detection And Channel Estimation for uRA in Cell-Free Systems

-\begin{defi}[Message detection] We define the recovery of the binary message activity ${a}_{u,n}$ as
+\begin{defi}[Message detection] We define the recovery of the binary message activity ${\rm a}_{u,n}$ as

-where ${\rm u}(\cdot)$ stands for the unit-step function and $\Lambda_u(\rv)$ is defined as in \eqref{LR_u} and $\nu_u\in(0,\infty)$ is the decision threshold to achieve a desired trade-off between the missed prediction and false alarm probabilities. $\lozenge$ \end{defi} We analyze the performance of the uRA message detection in terms of the probabilities of MD and FA, which are respectively defined for any $(u,n) \in [U] \times [N_u]$ as
+where ${\rm u}(\cdot)$ is the unit-step function, $\Lambda_u(\rv)$ is as in \eqref{LR_u} and $\nu_u\in(0,\infty)$ is the decision threshold to achieve a desired trade-off between the MD and FA proabilities. $\lozenge$ \end{defi} { Let us denote the actual set of active messages and the estimated set of active messages, respectively, as